Montessori Baby Environment (0–6 Months) – Setup, Routine & Space

 How to Use Montessori Mobiles (Correctly) – Setup, Timing and What to Expect Read More »

 If you’ve read through this blog, you may have noticed something missing.
-There is no recommendation for baby walkers, playpens, jumpers, loungers, activity centers, or other commonly purchased “containers.”
+There is no recommendation for any type of baby gear such as baby walkers, playpens, jumpers, loungers, activity centers, or other commonly purchased “containers.”
 That omission is intentional.
 In Montessori-informed environments, movement is not treated as entertainment.
 It is the foundation of development.
-From birth, babies build coordination, body awareness,

 DIY-Munari-prepared-environment